zaneGittins/zanegittins.github.io/_posts/2025-08-31-enrichment.md

 1. First, import the [Process Creation enriched](https://docs.velociraptor.app/exchange/artifacts/pages/windows.eventlogs.sysmonprocessenriched/) sample artifact by either running `Server.Import.ArtifactExchange` or manually copying the artifact to your server.

-2. Add the artifact to the client monitoring table, additionally ensure you have the process tracker enabled.
+2. Add the artifact to the client monitoring table, ensuring you have the process tracker enabled.

 <div class="centered-image">
   <img src="/assets/images/monitoring.png" alt="Monitoring table">